abiyfantaye/DFSR/README.md

     Follow the Command Line Download and Installation instructions (`sudo` is not required, but we only selected the MKL package to install - 7.3 GB) \
     And make sure to follow these instructions: https://www.intel.com/content/www/us/en/develop/documentation/get-started-with-dpcpp-compiler/top.html \
-    i.e. source the environment settings script (in our case that worked with `$ source $HOME/intel/oneapi/setvars.sh intel64` but might be dependent on where you installed it)
+    i.e. source the environment settings script (in our case that worked with `$ source $HOME/intel/oneapi/setvars.sh intel64` but might be dependent on where you installed it - also, you might want to add this line to the end of your `~/.bashrc` file, as it needs to be sourced every time you open a new terminal window)

 - Fastest Fourier Transform in the West(**FFTW**) package